Amshra267/ML-work/README.md

-# A simple Track for delving into AI -ML
+# A simple Track for diving into AI-ML
 contains the content related to ML and AI

 ## Prerequisite

-No requisite, but you need to learn things constantly if you are starting with python or if this is your starting into programming languages.
+No prequisite, but you need to learn things constantly if you are starting with python or if this is your starting into programming languages.

 ### Softwares requirement